 Some immunotherapies that have shown promise in improving survival and have moved into late-phase clinical trials include:

-DCVax-L, a dendritic cell immunotherapy, in a phase III trial to treat newly diagnosed glioma (including glioblastoma/glioblastoma multiforme and astrocytoma) that is currently enrolling patients (NCT00045968).
+DCVax-L, a dendritic cell vaccine derived from a patient-specific tumor lysate, in a phase III trial to treat newly diagnosed glioma (including glioblastoma/glioblastoma multiforme and astrocytoma) that is currently enrolling patients.
+(NCT00045968)

 AMG 595, an antibody-drug conjugate (ADC) composed of an agent targeting EGFRvIII with the chemotherapy mertansine (DM1), in a phase I trial enrolling patients with recurrent gliomas (NCT01475006)

 ABT-414, is an antibody-drug conjugate (ADC) that targets EGFR/EGFRvIII and is in a phase I trial that is currently enrolling newly diagnosed GBM patients.
 (NCT01800695)

 Current and recent CRI-funded studies on immunotherapy for brain cancer include: